emarkees/Hello-Microverse/.github/README.md

 # HTML & CSS3 Course

-If you are not familiar with linters, read [root level README](../README.md).

 ## Set-up GitHub Actions

-Please do the following *steps in this order*:

 1. In the first commit of your feature branch create a `.github/workflows` folder and add a copy of [`.github/workflows/linters.yml`](.github/workflows/linters.yml) to that folder.
    - *Remember* to use the file linked above